Satyam2192/Sk-Home-Backend/README.md

 ## Overview

+- This site Sk-Homes is hosted on AWS by GitHub CI/CD Pipeline on url - [URL](http://13.49.67.115/)

 This API provides endpoints for managing users, authentication, listings, footer, and navbar data.
 It is built using Node.js, Express, and MongoDB.

 ## Authentication